stacks-network/docs/_develop/zero_to_dapp_4.md

    The Blockstack team will email you information about how to obtain your limited edition t-shirt at our store.

+## Submit a DApp to application mining

+Only applications that integrate Blockstack authentication, use GAI storage, and which are accessible to review can participate in application mining.

+To submit an application for app mining, do the follwoing:

+1. Go to select <a href="https://app.co/mining" target="\_blank">App Mining</a> from the App.co menu.
+2. Select the **Submit your app for qualification** button.

 ## Marketing your DApp